squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

 [[Sunder]],  [[The Bastards]], [[Falgo's Watch]]

-when pressed about the odd timing of our arrival. she considered the events connected from the [[Mystery Man]] and our story.
+when pressed about the odd timing of our arrival. she considered the events connected from the [[Elryc Frost]] and our story.

 I remember there was a terrible fire in [[Reedwatch]] about 10 years [[Sifter Jan]] had no recollection of this. nothing of it in their entire history.